 That said, it is still worth checking out.
 Especially to segment the view to only include a branded term.
 You should be ranking highly on these.
 If you're not, you might have a problem you need to research and address.

 Pro tip: You can somewhat group branded queries by including only a portion of it in the filter.
-For instance, my site name is Sugarrae, and my name is Rae (Hoffman) Dolan.
-By segmenting out any query containing rae it will group sugarrae, rae hoffman, rae dolan, sugar rae, etc into or out of the view collectively.
+For instance, my site name is Sugarrae, and my name is Rae Hoffman.
+By segmenting out any query containing rae it will group sugarrae, rae hoffman, sugar rae, etc into or out of the view collectively.

 – Segment data by Search Type